 Berthing refers to areas or facilities intended for the storage of a vessel in the water.
 These facilities can involve anchorage and mooring areas, marinas or individual slips.
 In addition to the simple docking or mooring of vessels by their owners, berthing can also be associated with boat rentals, vessels used in the charter boat industry, brokered vessels stored for sale, yacht clubs and sailing associations and vessels staged for entry into upland shipyards or repair facilities.
 The majority of vessel berthing occurs in Planning Areas 9 and 10 in the East and West Marinas.
 The LUP amendment allows for the reconstruction and reduction of the number of slips in the marinas.
-The LUP however ensures that the existing boat slips are maintained unless a CDP is issued that addresses not only the net loss of slips but also balances the loss of smaller slips (e.g. with the provision of dry boat storage), among other issues , in order to protect boating opportunities for the smaller boats, within the Dana Point Harbor.
+The LUP however ensures that the existing boat slips are maintained until a dry boat storage facility is constructed and is operational, in order to protect boating opportunities for the smaller boats, within the Dana Point Harbor.

 Dry storage of vessels is on-land storage of vessels including vessels normally stored in open or enclosed rack structures, on trailers, cradles, boat stands or by other means.
 The LUP amendment allows for commercial dry boat storage in a multi-story dry boat storage facility with the capacity of housing approximately 400 vessels in the Marine Services Commercial (MSC) area and requires that the existing number of surface dry storage spaces within the MSC area also be maintained until a dry storage facility is built and is open for use.
 Also, a minimum of 93 mast up surface boat storage spaces will be maintained and additional surface dry boat spaces, where feasible.
 Additionally, the yacht clubs and associations have facilities for the limited storage of members' boats.